gvenzl/oci-oracle-free/README.md

 ***Warning:*** files placed in `/container-entrypoint-startdb.d` are always executed after the database in a container is started, including pre-created databases.
 Use this mechanism only if you wish to perform a certain task always after the database has been (re)started by the container.

+## Configuration scripts

+If you would like to change the configuration of the database, several configuration scripts can be found in [`config-scripts`](config-scripts).

 # Feedback

 If you have questions or constructive feedback about these images, please file a ticket over at [github.com/gvenzl/oci-oracle-free](https://github.com/gvenzl/oci-oracle-free/issues).